 - producing a range of guidance and advice documents and research

-- committing £2.9 million to a communication campaign to build understanding of and trust in the Green Deal
+- spending nearly £5m in advertising, public relations and marketing, related to promoting the Green Deal scheme since it was launched.
+This includes a £2.9 million communication campaign to build understanding of and trust in the Green Deal.

 Funding for partners involved in the Green Deal